dnzhngl/RentACar-FullStack/README.md

 ### Aspects

 #### Validation
-[ValidationTool](https://github.com/dnzhngl/RentACar-FullStack/blob/851a2ee17f/CarRental.Core/CrossCuttingConcerns/Validation/FluentValidation/ValidationTool.cs) created by using FluentValidation and the tool used in [ValidationAspect](https://github.com/dnzhngl/RentACar-FullStack/blob/851a2ee17f/CarRental.Core/Aspects/Autofac/Validation/ValidationAspect.cs) to check whether the entity sent by client is valid.
+[Validation tool](https://github.com/dnzhngl/RentACar-FullStack/blob/851a2ee17f/CarRental.Core/CrossCuttingConcerns/Validation/FluentValidation/ValidationTool.cs) created by using FluentValidation and the tool used in [Validation aspect](https://github.com/dnzhngl/RentACar-FullStack/blob/851a2ee17f/CarRental.Core/Aspects/Autofac/Validation/ValidationAspect.cs) to check whether the entity sent by client is valid.
 For the entity that needs validaiton checks, a validator must be created by using FluentValidation. e.g. [CarValidator](https://github.com/dnzhngl/RentACar-FullStack/blob/851a2ee17f/CarRental.Business/ValidationRules/FluentValidation/CarValidator.cs).
 And then, validation aspect can be used on top of the desired methods' like [ValidationAspect(typeof(CarValidator)](https://github.com/dnzhngl/RentACar-FullStack/blob/851a2ee17f/CarRental.Business/Concrete/CarManager.cs).

 #### Caching